openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In the Wallet, the user sees indication that issuance of the digital record is under way.
 A few days later, the user receives a notification from her Wallet app that requested credential was successfully issued.
 When the user opens the Wallet, she is asked whether she wants to download the certificate.
 She confirms and the new credential is retrieved and stored in the Wallet.

-Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: Authorization Code Flow or Pre-Authorized Code Flow; Wallet initiated or Issuer initiated; Same-device or Cross-device; and Just-in-time or Deferred.
-The concepts will be described in the following sections.

 # Overview

 This specification defines the following mechanisms to allow Wallet applications (acting as OAuth 2.0 and Credential Endpoint Clients) used by the End-User to request credential issuers (acting as OAuth 2.0 Authorization Servers and Credential Endpoint providers) to issue Verifiable Credentials via the Credential Endpoint:

 * A newly defined Credential Endpoint from which credentials can be issued.
-See (#credential_endpoint).
+See (#credential-endpoint).
 * An optional mechanism for the Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request syntax that allows to request issuance of a specific credential type.
 See (#credential-authz-request).
 * An optional ability to bind an issued credential to a proof submitted by the Wallet in the Credential Request.
 Multiple proof types are supported.
 See (#credential_request).